Coronavirus travel advice for campers in the UK and Europe

-With foreign travel guidance being updated regularly and local lockdowns being introduced to combat spikes in some areas of the UK, it’s important to keep an eye on government advice and only take a trip if it’s safe to do so.
+With foreign travel guidance being updated regularly and potentially local restrictions in some areas of the UK, it’s important to keep an eye on government advice and only take a trip if it’s safe to do so.

 Here you will find everything you need to know about where you can visit with your motorhome, campervan, caravan or tent in the UK and Europe.

 If you are planning to travel abroad you should also check the local restrictions in place in the country you intend to visit.

 Yes!
 Camping is currently allowed in all parts of the UK as lockdown restrictions are eased.